ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 postgres# ALTER TABLE postgres_table REPLICA IDENTITY USING INDEX postgres_table_index;
 ```

-Primary key is always checked first.
-If it is absent, then index, defined as replica identity index, is checked.
+The primary key is always checked first.
+If it is absent, then the index, defined as replica identity index, is checked.
-If index is used as replica identity, there has to be only one such index in a table.
+If the index is used as a replica identity, there has to be only one such index in a table.
 You can check what type is used for a specific table with the following command:

 ``` bash